kd35a/strava-heatmap-proxy/README.md

 ### Configure your TMS client

-To use this with your GIS software of choice, just define a simple [TMS](https://wiki.openstreetmap.org/wiki/TMS) layer like shown below that fetches high resolution heatmap tiles:
+To use this with your client of choice, just define a simple [TMS](https://wiki.openstreetmap.org/wiki/TMS) layer like shown below that fetches high resolution heatmap tiles:

 ```xml
 <TMS>